agrimjaimini/cortex/README.md

-# Digital Second Brain 🧠
+# Cortex 🧠

-A web app that helps you store and organize your notes using semeantic embeddings.
+A web app that serves as your digital second brain.
+It helps you store and organize your notes using semantic embeddings.
 Think of it as a smart notebook where you can dump any notes (in text or PDF format) that groups similar ideas together automatically.

 ## What it does